 Taking Insole production to the next level

 Traditionally orthotic insoles were hand-made by specialist shoemakers.
 Naturally, the process was quite tedious and time-intensive.
 More than that, imperfections in the final products were inevitable.
-However, with 3D printers the shoemakers can produce the insoles not only accurately but also in a rather cost-effective manner.
+However, with 3D printers, the shoemakers can produce the insoles not only accurately but also in a rather cost-effective manner.

 One of the latest examples of 3D printing in the orthotic domain is the LAUF project, which in German stands for “laser-assisted construction of customized footwear”.
 The project is funded by Germany’s Federal Ministry of Education and Research through which they plan to digitize the entire process of insole making using 3D printing.
 With a newly developed software shoemakers will be able to design an insole for an individual patient and print out the result on a 3D printer at reduced costs and increased accuracy.

-Some companies that are already offering custom-made insoles include Wiivv Wearables, that broke the record as the Most Funded 3D Printed Good in Kickstarter history, and Gensole, which allows users to either upload their foot scan or use one of the templates available on the website to design their own insoles and have them printed.
+Some companies that are already offering custom-made insoles include Wiivv Wearables, which broke the record as the Most Funded 3D Printed Good in Kickstarter history, and Gensole, which allows users to either upload their foot scan or use one of the templates available on the website to design their own insoles and have them printed.

 How are 3D-printed Insoles made?

 Customizing insoles is still a relatively new concept with only a few players offering it.
-Producers typically use a scan file of a person’s foot or use the foot impression on polymer gel pad for reference.
+Producers typically use a scan file of a person’s foot or use the foot impression on a polymer gel pad for reference.
 The second method, however, is quite complicated.
-In this you have to use the casting or impression to start the 3D modelling phase.
-Then you have to take photos of the insole mould from different angles and stich them together to create a 3D model using a software (such as 123D).
+In this, you have to use the casting or impression to start the 3D modelling phase.
+Then you have to take photos of the insole mould from different angles and stitch them together to create a 3D model using software (such as 123D).
 Once the 3D model is created you can export the STL file to 3D-print the insole.

 Future of 3D-printed Insoles

 According to Nigel P. Beard, CTO of TN-based Feetz, one in three consumers are seeking personalization in their shoe purchases, and one in five Americans have foot issues that affect their shoe purchases.
 Thus, there is a lot of potential in 3D printed insoles and shoemaking itself.
-In fact, future directions for 3D printing could include making shoes that could offer gradual orthotic correction, or use electronic circuits that can provide feedback on how the shoe is affecting gait.
+In fact, future directions for 3D printing could include making shoes that could offer gradual orthotic correction or use electronic circuits that can provide feedback on how the shoe is affecting gait.